-Finding the time to care for yourself once you get home might sound like an impossibility, especially if you are raising a family.
-But it doesn’t have to be.
+Finding the time to care of yourself once you get home might sound like an impossibility, especially if you are raising a family.
+But it doesn’t have to be so difficult to relax after work.
 Once you decide to make time for yourself it is easier to incorporate it into even the busiest of schedules.
-There are a variety of things you can do to relax at home as explained below.
+There are a variety of things you can do to relax after work as explained below.

 You shouldn’t allow guilt to invade on your own solitude either.
 Whether you are busy with family and career choices, or simply feel like your home and yard needs more care, allowing guilt to interrupt your needs is counterproductive to your own well being.
 Although it may be a challenge at first to find time for your own relaxation, it is worth the influence it will have on your overall health and stress levels.